Blue Jays Surging as AL East Rivalry with Yankees Heats Up

 🆚 Yankees Stalling as Blue Jays Rise

-Yankee fans have sounded the alarm: Anthony Volpe’s regression, DJ LeMahieu’s DFA, and a bottom-of-the-lineup black hole have sparked serious concern.
-While Aaron Judge is still slugging, he can’t carry the entire Bronx on his bat.
+Yankee fans have sounded the alarm: Anthony Volpe’s ups/downs, DJ LeMahieu’s DFA, and a bottom-of-the-lineup black hole have sparked serious concern.
+While Aaron Judge is still slugging, he can’t carry the entire Bronx on his bat alone.

 In contrast, the Blue Jays are surging behind contributions up and down the roster—and picking up momentum at exactly the right time.